aexoden/chatstats/README.md

 This option prints out a debug report to help identify important nicknames that have not been explicitly assigned to a user in the users file.

+#### `--separate-userhosts`

+Tells chatstats to separate users by the full nick!user@host specification, rather than merely by nick.
+In cases where the hostname is indeterminable, the resultant user will have a description of <nick>!@.

+This option is best used in conjunction with a nick configuration file specifying users and their nicks or userhosts.
+Explicitly declared users will display by their alias (if defined) or by their most used nick.

 #### `--input-format`

 This option controls the format the input logs are in. chatstats currently